Dental Assistant

 Program Cost

-Financial suppport may be available through WIOA, a federally funded, state mandated program administered by the Department of Workforce Services as well as the Wyoming Works, a state grant program.
+Financial support may be available through WIOA, a federally funded, state mandated program administered by the Department of Workforce Services as well as the Wyoming Works, a state grant program.
 Please contact us for more information: rmcelroyFREELARAMIE or 307.772.7351.